Here Technologies: HERE WeGo

 HERE WeGo, formerly Nokia Maps and HERE Maps, is a consumer mapping application that works on smartphones or through a web browser.
 It is currently available in 196 countries and its features include turn-by-turn walking navigation, offline availability, 3D landmarks and indoor Venue Maps for 100,000+ unique buildings in 87 countries.
-A favourites list shows the top 25 most popular places in the vicinity looking at positive reviews, search queries and other user data.
+A favorites list shows the top 25 most popular places in the vicinity looking at positive reviews, search queries and other user data.
 The application is also integrated with an augmented reality technology called LiveSight that lets users hold up their phone to reveal information about the buildings including contact information, hours and reviews in their line of sight from the phone camera display.

 In November 2012, Here announced the decision to open up its location platform to all operating systems so that anyone with any kind of device could access it.
 With an open platform HERE broadens its reach and acquires more users, which in turn generates more data for its location cloud.
 Here developed a Here Maps API for Android which is available to partners.
 Apps built with the Here Android API will be able to interact with extruded 3D buildings, search for specific buildings and preview their routes in detail.

 In November 2012, Here created an HTML5-based web service for iOS.
 The free app provides iPhone users with maps in almost 200 countries as well as public transit, walking and driving directions.
 Voice guided navigation is available for walking directions.
 It also provides multiple map views including a satellite view, public transportation view and live traffic view.
 HERE Maps on iOS received lukewarm praise mostly because it was a web application and not a native one.
 HERE Maps for iOS got multiple bad reviews from the start stating it was "a mess", "a wreck", "unfinished", "buggy" and "rushed out HTML5-powered turkey".
 It was pulled from the App Store in December 2013, after having not been updated for 10 months.
 The Here web site was offered as replacement, however, as of December 2014, Here noted that they plan to "officially launch HERE for iOS in early 2015."
 Here was re-launched as a true app designed for iOS application on 11 March 2015.
+Some of its retailing and commercial density maps are the result of its partnership with the for-profit, business mapping observatory EIXOS.